Black Mist Scandal (Japanese baseball): Game-fixing

-On October 7, 1969, the Lions' front office discovered pitcher Masayuki Nagayasu taking bribes from a yakuza clan to throw games.
+During the 1969 season, Lions foreign player Carl Boles reported to the Hochi Shimbum players were playing suspiciously, leading to a front office investigation where on October 7, 1969, pitcher Masayuki Nagayasu was found to have taken bribes from a yakuza clan to throw games.
 The team announced that Nagayasu would be released after the end of the season, and the story was reported in Japanese newspapers the next day.
 Late in November, the executive committee presiding over the NPB at the time voted to ban Nagayasu from the league for life, the first time any player had been banned from Japanese baseball.

 On April 1, 1970, in an exclusive tape-recorded interview with the Shūkan Post newspaper, also broadcast on Fuji Television, Nagayasu revealed that other players on his former team were also involved in game-fixing.
 The NPB summoned seven players to testify about their involvement: Nagayasu, team ace Masaaki Ikenaga, pitchers Yoshinobu Yoda and Akio Masuda, catcher Kimiyasu Murakami, and infielders Kazuhide Funada and Mitsuo Motoi.
 Yoda and Masuda admitted their involvement.
 Ikenaga claimed to be uninvolved, but had not returned the ¥1 million he had received from Chunichi Dragons pitcher and former teammate Tsutomu Tanaka as an invitation to cheat.

 One month later, Toei Flyers pitchers Toshiaki Moriyasu and Mitsugu Tanaka were revealed to be under suspicion of throwing baseball games.
 A subsequent report revealed that Kintetsu Buffaloes front-office official Akira Yano had been coerced into throwing games as a player during the 1967 season.

 On May 25, 1970, the executive committee issued the following punishments to the accused Nishitetsu players: